JoseCintra/DataStructures-Algorithms/Arrays/BasicOperations/README.md

 # Arrays Basic Operations

-Following are the basic operations supported by an array:
+Following are the main basic operations supported by an array:

-- Traverse: Print all the array elements.
+1 - Traverse: Print all the array elements.

-- Insertion: Adds an element at the given index and reorganize the array.
+2 - Insertion: Adds an element at the given index and reorganize the array.
+In this operation, the last element of the array will be lost, since the number of elements is fixed

-- Deletion: Deletes an element at the given index and reorganize the array..
+3 - Deletion: Deletes an element at the given index and reorganize the array.
+In this operation, the last element of the array will be empty.

-- Update: Updates an element at the given index.
+4 - Update: Updates an element at the given index.

+The second and third operations are slow due to the characteristics of this structure.